Freelancing software that helps you get paid faster.

 You’ll have to put a little legwork in to find the perfect freelancer, but for most businesses, it’s a worthwhile investment.
 There may be a bit of a learning curve - remember, working with a freelancer is different than working with an employee, and you may need help.
 Consider seeking the advice of a freelance specialist to teach you how to manage 1099 contractors, so your business runs smoothly, or start using a Freelance Management System like Bonsai today - sign up for a free trial today.

-Working with freelancers can be a great way to get high-caliber work without paying high-level salaries, especially if you don’t need a full-time writer.
+Working with freelancers can be a great way to get high-caliber work without paying high-level salaries, especially if you don’t need a full-time team member.
 Whichever you choose to help grow your business, make sure you understand the differences.